fanzhangg/social-robot/README.md

 This is a social robot simulator.
 The robot will read your facial features and response to your faicial expression.

+The robot has 3 major features:
+- Have Eye Contact
+- Mirror the facial expression
+- Response to the user's general mood

 ## Installation

 1. Use Anaconda to install the packages for running the program